 In an ice bath, he cooled it down to exactly 13 degrees, when it became thick and moose-like.
 Mixed with crunchy sea salt, he served it in a glass containing caramelized pears, topped off with Tempranillo grape gelee.
 Wow.

 This was just the appetizer; the rest of the meal of oysters, young pigeon (28 days old), a loin of hake fish with clam sauce, and a dessert that included liver ice cream, was equally spellbinding.
 This guy is a master, and if, like me, you usually can only spring for one good meal on a vacation, he is well worth your consideration.

 The Night at the Symphony

-The next night we went out to the Bilbao Symphony at the Eskalduna Music and Convention Center, with dinner afterwards at restaurant Etxanobe, located on the top floor, to experience the cooking of another star rated Chef, Fernando Canales.
+The next night we went out to the Bilbao Symphony at the Eskalduna Music and Convention Center, with dinner afterward at restaurant Etxanobe, located on the top floor, to experience the cooking of another star-rated Chef, Fernando Canales.

 This is a cozy space; the ceiling is draped in fabric, the walls are hung with beautiful artwork.
 It is classy yet comfortable.
 Chef Canales is a delightful man, skilled and obviously devoted.
 He had a child-like delight when he made the rounds of his guests tables describing the different methods he uses to cook his specialties.

 We started with two little twin towers of exactly 22 pieces of spaghetti (we counted them) wrapped around sheep’s milk cheese topped with Beluga caviar, standing in a saffron mussel juice.

 Then, crawfish carpaccio, a lasagna of anchovies and tomato, a succulent piece of pork fat with leek and cinnamon, the traditional salt cod with pil pil sauce, and finally a boneless suckling lamb with a potato cloud.